ShuhaoZhang77w/Entropic_Vectors_via_NNs/README.md

 # Entropic_Vectors_via_NNs

 ## Introduction
-This is the numerical data of the paper [1, Section IV].
+This is the numerical data of [1, Section IV].

 ## Description